exercism/typescript/docs/ABOUT.md

 can become difficult.
 Similarly, since there is no ability to intelligently inspect JS code, when you include a package (like from `npm`), you have to keep the documentation up so you know what methods are available and what arguments they take.
 TS solves these issues.
 It is currently an open-source project hosted on Github.
 It supports tools for any browser as well as Node, for any host, on any OS.
-TTS compiles to readable, standards-based JavaScript.
+TS compiles to readable, standards-based JavaScript.

 TS adds a flexible type system to JS, in addition to interfaces (custom types) and modifying the syntax of